You need to enable JavaScript to use the communication tool powered by OpenWidget

 BAL Assessments are performed by qualified and accredited bushfire consultants who will assess your property and make recommendations that will ensure your home achieves the minimum acceptable BAL rating outlined in Australian Standard AS3959-2009.

-Some local councils also require a BAL Report and Certioficate, which must be prepared by a BPAD Accredited Level 1 Practitioner.
-Our bushfire consultants are qualified to develop such reports and are aware of the varying requirements across different council areas.
+All local councils also require a BAL Report and Certificate at a minimum, which a BPAD Accredited Level 1 Practitioner will be able to prepare.
+Be aware that a BPAD Accredited Level 2 Planning Practitioner is likely to be required.
+Our bushfire consultants are BPAD Level 2 qualified to develop all BAL Reports and documentation, we are always aware of the varying requirements across different council areas.

-Our bushfire consultants must visit the site to determine the fire risk of your proposed structure or dwelling (or proposed changes to it).
-As part of this they will assess the vegetation on the site and available fuel in the Asset Protection Zone (APZ).
+Our fire safety consultants must visit the site to determine the fire risk of your proposed structure or dwelling (or proposed changes to it).
+The assessment will also cover vegetation on the site and available fuel in the Asset Protection Zone (APZ).

-The completed report will include your site plan (showing setbacks, dimensions and distances), imagery of the site and vegetation (including distances and justifications) and the designated BAL Level (Bushfire Attack Level), as well as other relevant information.
+The completed report will include your site plan (showing setbacks, dimensions and distances), imagery of the site and vegetation (including distances and justifications), the determined Bushfire Attack Level and other relevant information.

 Cost Implications of BAL Assessments

-The costs of BAL Assessments and ensuring your new building will comply with the required Australian Standards, will vary based on who completed the report, size of the property, complexity, and time.
+The costs of BAL Assessments and ensuring your new building will comply with the required Australian Standards will vary based on the size of the property, complexity of the development and time required to complete the job.
+However, our quotes are most often a fixed cost.

 Bushfire Management Plans

-Depending on your BAL level and location you may also need other risk mitigation documents such as Bushfire Management Plans (BMP).
+Depending on your BAL level and location, you may also need other risk mitigation documents, such as Bushfire Management Plans (BMP) or Bushfire Management Statement (BMS), yes some bushfire consultants get the job done without these, but future compliance for insurance is necessary.

 Bushfire Management Plans are comprehensive documents that may be required as part of the development approval process.
-This is particularly the case where the risk of bushfire is high or moderate, or the development involves multiple lots or roads, or if re-zoning or modifications are proposed to existing envelopes.
+This is particularly the case where the risk of bushfire is high or moderate, the development involves risk mitigation, BAL rating reduction, multiple lots or roads or if rezoning or modifications are proposed to existing envelopes or environmental considerations.

 Your local council will advise if they require a bushfire management plan and how detailed that document needs to be.